jdidion/OpenBioinformaticsWorkshops/development/README.md

 * An alternative that may require less upfront work is to use a separate Docker image for each piece of software, many of which are already provided (e.g. http://bioboxes.org/).
 However, this would require a more complicated installation process for the participants.

 We recommend providing a single Docker image that contains all required software, and our default workshop setup guide will reflect this.
 If you develop a workshop and choose to deviate from this, please make sure to provide a detailed setup guide.

+# Goals versus Reality

+The workshop materials that are currently available here are in PowerPoint format.
+The goal is to transition these to MarkDown as described above, but this will take time.
+Any help is greaty appreciated!